 - “I held you every second of your life.” – Stephanie Paige Cole

 - “Grief, I’ve learned, is really just love.
 It’s all the love you want to give but cannot.
 All that unspent love gathers up in the corners of your eyes, the lump in your throat, and in that hollow part of your chest.
-Grief is just love with no place to go.” – Jamie Anderson
+Grief is just loved with no place to go.” – Jamie Anderson

 - “The best and most beautiful things in the world cannot be seen or touched.
 They must be felt within the heart.” – Helen Keller